-PowerServer 2022 provides templates that can be easily extended to support an existing authentication server that works with the OAuth 2.0 flows, such as Azure AD or Azure AD B2C.
-If you have already implemented such an authentication server, you can select the "Use external auth service" option in the PowerServer project settings, and follow the instructions in this document to implement it for the .NET server: Using other authentication servers.
+PowerServer 2022 R3 provides templates that can be easily extended to support an existing authentication server that works with the OAuth 2.0 flows or JWT, such as Azure AD, Azure AD B2C, Visual Guard, and Okta OIDC (OpenID Connect).
+If you have already implemented such an authentication server, you can select the "Use external Azure Active Directory service" (for Azure AD and Azure AD B2C) or "Use external auth service" (for Visual Guard and Okta OIDC) option in the PowerServer project settings, and follow the instructions in this document to implement it for the .NET server: Using external Active Directory service; and Using other authentication servers.